Home > About RRW

 Is wrestling only for boys?

-Heck no. Women’s wrestling has been an olympic summer sport since 2004, and women’s wrestling is one of the fastest growing sports in the US.
-RRWC is committed to coaching all genders in the sport of wrestling.
+No!
+A women's wrestling has been an olympic summer sport since 2004, and women's wrestling is one of the fastest growing sports in the sport of wrestling.

 What equipment does a wrestler need?

-- Practice Clothes – T-shirt and gym shorts are standard for wrestling practices.
+Practice Clothes – T shirt and gym shorts are standard for wrestling practices.
 Competitions may require wrestling singlets which the club will provide.

 What do wrestlers learn at wrestling practice?